 The process for assessing potential and actual impacts, risks, and opportunities was developed in conjunction with the risk management function of the Nemetschek Group.
 The assessment methodology was defined based on the ESRS.
 For impacts, the assessment dimensions of scale, scope, irremediable character, and likelihood were applied, and for risks and opportunities, the assessment dimensions of magnitude and likelihood, as described in ESRS 1 Chapter 3.4 and 3.5, respectively, were applied.
-Based on the assessment scales used in risk and opportunity management, a 1 to 5 scale was used with 1 = very low, 2 = low, 3 = medium, 4 = high and <math>5 = very high.
+Based on the assessment scales used in risk and opportunity management, a 1 to 5 scale was used with 1 = very low, 2 = 100, 3 = 100 medium, 4 = 100 high and 5 = 100 high.
 For impacts with human rights character, the severity level (consisting of scale, scope, and irremediable character) was given more weight than the likelihood by assuming it to be 100% (corresponding to an actual impact).
 The assessment took place in several workshops with various internal subject matter experts.